PROFILE

 peaks.
 Annobon Island is volcanic.

-Climate: Tropical; always hot, humid.
-Bata on
+Climate: Tropical; always warm, humid.
+The

 People